-If you want your mat to be a conversation starter, ensure it is not covered by furniture in its new home.
-Measure your room space and compare it to the dimensions of your preferred mat to make sure your furniture can sit outside the mat’s edges.
+If you want your mat to be a conversation starter, ensure it's not completely covered by furniture in its new home.
+Measure your room space and compare it to the dimensions of your preferred mat to make sure your furniture can mostly sit outside the mat’s edges.

 Rule 2: Definition

 Use your floor rug to define the spaces in your room and the vibe you’re keen to create.
 Form an intimate area for conversation by grouping furniture in the centre of a large rug, leaving an equal amount of rug exposed around the edges.

 Make a room appear more spacious by choosing a rug that leaves a gap of around 30cm between the edge of the rug and the walls.
 This leaves plenty of space for arranging furniture without spoiling the visual impact of your mat.
 If the rug covers the entire floor up to the walls, it stops being a feature item and can "overwhelm" the space.

 Small rugs are ideal for use as doormats, bedside mats or when used in a set.
 A small rug in a large room, like a living room or office foyer, will look out of place.
 It will be lost in the space, rather than defining it.

 Hall runners are true to their name - long and rectangular for running along hallway floors.
 Their compact size makes them truly versatile; try these as bedside mats, in front of the sink or as wall hangings.